 | T – Tone | How should it sound? | ”Professional but conversational” |

-Example Prompt Using CRAFT
+Example prompt using CRAFT

 “You work in a healthcare technology company as a recruitment specialist.
 You need to attract mid-level marketing professionals who value innovation.
 Write a job advertisement for a Marketing Analyst position.
 Make it concise and engaging, formatted as a LinkedIn post with clear requirements and benefits sections.
 Use a friendly, professional tone that reflects our innovative culture.”